Key points:

 Browser Recording

-Spotify for Creators released a native Riverside integration so podcasters can easily record episodes from their browser.
-Once you purchase a Riverside plan (starting at $15 per user per month), you can:
+Spotify for Creators uses a native Riverside integration so podcasters can record episodes directly in their browser.
+To access recording, you’ll need a paid Riverside plan:

 Podcast Analytics